vanelo/ad/readme.md

 # AD
 ## Description
-This is an adaptation of https://www.npmjs.com/package/ad to unmute errors of authentications
+**Info: This is an adaptation of https://www.npmjs.com/package/ad to unmute errors of authentications**

 > Making Active Directory jQuery-easy.

 ---